coder/coder/docs/admin/templates/extending-templates/README.md

 }
 ```

+You can also leverage [resource metadata](./resource-metadata.md) to display static resource information from your template.

 Templates must include some computational resource to start the agent.
 All processes on the workspace are then spawned from the agent.
-All information in the dashboard's workspace view is pulled from the agent.
+It also provides all information displayed in the dashboard's workspace view.

 ![A healthy workspace agent](../../../images/templates/healthy-workspace-agent.png)